Is OCD a Disability? Best OCD Benefits in 2023

 • Recurrent thoughts on religious or moral ideas.

-• Fear of not belongings you might need.
+• Fear of not having belongings you might need.

 Q. Why is OCD worse at night?